TTUNEPH2025/GN/docs/Membranous.md

 ---

- * Expert centers: may use more immunospuression; may trial bortezomib, anti-CD38 therapies, or Belimumab
+ * Expert centers: may use more immunosuppression; may trial bortezomib, anti-CD38 therapies, or Belimumab
  * Cumulative doses of Cyclosphosphamide should not exceed a total of 36g due to increased cancer risk
  * Cumulative doses of Cyclosphosphamide should not exceed a total of 10g in Females with concerns for fertility preservation

-### Comming Therapies
+### Coming Therapies
- * Obinutuzumab vs tac in Majesty trial --> Primary partial complet date December 2025, Expected completion Date December 2027
+ * Obinutuzumab vs tac in Majesty trial --> Primary partial complete date December 2025, Expected completion Date December 2027
  * Combo therapy with short course cyclosporin and glucocorticoids with Rituximab
 ## **Sources**
 * [KDIGO GN Guidlines](https://kdigo.org/guidelines/gd/)